 You must assess the risks that staff face when manual handling as part of your overall health and safety risk assessment.
-This includes lifting, carrying, pushing and pulling.
+This includes lifting, lowering, carrying, pushing or pulling.

 Five steps to assessing risks

 Carry out these steps to assess the risks of manual handling:

 - Identify hazards in your workplace.
 Consult staff about the hazards they face and ask how you can reduce the risk of them occurring.